Food safety inspections

 - detain or seize suspect foods

 - serve a hygiene emergency prohibition notice.
 This forbids the use of premises or equipment

 If a prosecution is successful, the Court may ban a person from managing a food business.
 It could also lead to a fine or imprisonment.

-Following an inspection, we will give your business a food hygiene rating using the Food Standards Agency’s Food Hygiene Rating System.
+Following an inspection, we will rate your business using the Food Standards Agency’s food hygiene rating scheme.
 The scoring ranges from 0 to 5, with 5 being ‘very good’ and 0 being ‘poor.’
-To find out more about the rating system please read the Food Standards Agency’s guide.
+To find out more, please read the Food Standards Agency’s guide.